 The concept of managing through quality is not to make the quality endpoints the issue but rather the process of creating quality endpoints.
 This means integrating project management through quality management and insert reporting points throughout the process and linking them to the QMS form, the endpoint.
 Tagged as a QMS process, the various tasks can be followed and backtracked to show what tasks were undertaken to resolve QMS related issues within the context of the Project itself.
 A CAPA (corrective and preventative action) can be traced back to its origins, yet is reported through the QMS process – i.e. the activities get documented.

 Managing through quality means as team members complete their tasks, they trigger QMS events that get automatically reported to the QMS system where managers can oversee the progress – not just the project management but any QMS management without them interfering or imposing upon the routine.

 For example, in the above incident, a CAPA process can be dropped into the project, thereby triggering a special sequence of events required to resolve the QMS issue.
-All tasks and activities would be tracked, not only as regular project management but also duplicated in the QMS management.
+All tasks and activities would be tracked, not only as regular project management but also as duplicated in the QMS management.
 Any and all related documentation is now tagged and this particular CAPA can be followed back to its origin.
 Resolution with a signed document, electronic or otherwise, now has a date stamped electronic trail, that, if required, can be printed.

-Management through quality is smart management that effectively avoids adding another layer of management by encouraging team based collaboration compliance.
+Management through quality is smart management that effectively avoids adding another layer of management by encouraging team-based collaboration compliance.